 To mitigate the exposure to foreign exchange risk, the currency of the loans to the shareholder will generally match the currency of the attracted funding.
-Where this is not applicable for identification purposes only derivatives are used to mitigate this exposure.
+Where this is not applicable, derivatives are used to mitigate this exposure.

 Bonds and negotiable instruments that are issued in EUR and NOK have similar counter positions with the shareholder.